-As an example If every business was given 10% of their revenue every year to definitely put into funding health and safety courses and refreshers – one is it’s going to bring more employment to the health and safety sector, and secondly it’s going to raise awareness of health and safety in our industry hopefully minimizing incidents and accidents
+As an example if every business was given 10% of their revenue every year to put into funding health and safety courses and refreshers – one is it’s going to bring more employment to the health and safety sector, and secondly it’s going to raise awareness of health and safety in our industry hopefully minimizing incidents and accidents.

 Finally, any last words to the industry in general around safety standards?

 I think health and safety is the hill that no one’s ever going to climb.
 We’ve all got to keep trying, but you’ll never get to the top – and if you think you’re at the top, you probably need to leave the industry.